Store history of the exported hours to payroll with result and identification codes.

 Updating Employees in the Web

 The user can override the employee's match status.
 Select Exempt if you will not export this employee's hours to payroll and do not require a match to be performed in the future for this employee.
-Select OK to save your changes..
+Select OK to save your changes.
+Note: Not in Payroll cannot be set to exempt and must be excluded from the export with filter groups.

 This mimics the behaviour and rules of the desktop interface which can be seen here.